Online Astronomy eText: Stars and Stellar Systems

 The remnant of Tycho's Supernova of 1572

-This cloud of expanding gas is the remnant of Tycho's Supernova, the "nova" in Casseiopeia which stirred his interest in astronomy, and allowed him to prove that the heavens were not immutable (unchanging).
-See Tycho Brahe's Astronomical Accomplishments for a discussion of the supernova's effect on his life, Mass Transfer in Binary Star Systems for a discussion of type Ia supernovae, in which a white dwarf companion to a massive star is utterly destroyed, and the image credits link immediately following, for more information.
-(Image Credits: X-ray: NASA/CXC/SAO; Infrared: NASA/JPL-Caltech; Optical: MPIA, Calar Alto, O. Krause et al. apod)
+This cloud of expanding gas is the remnant of Tycho's Supernova, the "nova" in Casseiopeia which stirred his interest in astronomy, and allowed him to prove that the heavens were not immutable (that is, unchanging).
+See Tycho Brahe's Astronomical Accomplishments for a discussion of the supernova's effect on his life, Mass Transfer in Binary Star Systems for a discussion of type Ia supernovae, in which a white dwarf companion to a massive star is utterly destroyed, and the image credit link immediately following for more information.
+(Image Credit X-ray: NASA/CXC/SAO; Infrared: NASA/JPL-Caltech; Optical: MPIA, Calar Alto, O. Krause et al.)

 The remnant of Kepler's Supernova of 1604

-This cloud of expanding gas is the remnant of Kepler's Supernova, the most recent supernova observed within our own galaxy.
+Above, a cloud of expanding gas that is the remnant of Kepler's Supernova, the most recent supernova observed within our own galaxy.
 The remnant is 12 to 20 thousand light years away, in the direction of Ophiuchus.
 Its appearance and chemical composition indicate that as in the case of Tycho's Supernova, it was produced by the destruction of a white dwarf.
-(Image Credits: NASA/CXC/NCSU/S. Reynolds et al. apod)
+(Image Credit NASA/CXC/NCSU/S. Reynolds et al.)

-Above, a composite of visible, infrared and X-ray images from HST, Spitzer and Chandra space telescopes
+Below, a composite of visible, infrared and X-ray images from HST, Spitzer and Chandra space telescopes (Image Credit NASA/ESA/JHU/R.Sankrit & W.Blair)

 Supernova remnant SNR0104